-Pink eye can be caused by a virus, bacteria, or allergies.
+Conjunctivitis can be caused by a virus, bacteria, or allergies.
 According to the Mayo Clinic, “most cases of pink eye are caused by a virus.”
-Pink eye can also occur with a cold or respiratory infection.
-Bacterial pink eye can be caused by contact lenses that are not clean.
-Viral and bacterial pink eye are highly contagious.
+It can also occur with a cold or respiratory infection.

 The Mayo Clinic suggests practicing good hygiene to limit the spread of pink eye.
 These steps include: